-Whether your family foundation is newly established or has been giving for generations, how your scholarship is built can either invite or unintentionally exclude qualified applicants.
-This guide walks through core principles to help your family foundation create scholarships that expand your reach to more diverse, deserving students.
+Whether your foundation is newly established or has been giving for generations, how your scholarship is built either invites or unintentionally excludes the applicants you most want to reach.
+This guide walks through the core principles that help family foundations close that gap.

 Many potential applicants self-select out of scholarships, not because they aren’t eligible, but because the language of your application makes them feel like they don’t belong.